-Our resident running expert Andy Smith is back with his top Lane Cove Running Loops.
+Our resident running expert Andy Smith from North Shore Running and Fitness is back with his top Lane Cove Running Loops to get you ready for the Lane Cove Fun Run.
 So get running Lane Cove.
 Take it away Andy…

 With the annual Lane Cove Fun Run approaching, I decided that it was the ideal time to review the top short runs to do around Lane Cove that provide a bit of variety and will help to get you well prepared for the “ups and downs” of Lane Cove running! .
 The list I have come up with is therefore “the best running loops up to 5km” and for your convenience most of them are within the vicinity of the Lane Cove fun run course AND, most importantly, are within range of the Lane Cove Plaza so you can treat yourself to a well earned coffee, smoothie, juice, or meal afterwards !